Environmental Impacts of (Clean) Energy Projects

 While not technically a physical harm, negative impacts to the Americans' primary wealth-accumulation vehicle has raised some eyebrows.
 There are two studies published in 2020 worth examining on home valuations, where the combined analyses incorporate over 4-million housing transactions from the last two decades.
 The nationally comprehensive study documents a decrease in property values of ~1.5% if you are less than 1-mile away from a solar project, with the effect becoming statistically insignificant as you move further away.
 These findings were nearly identical to a smaller study focused only on Massachusetts and Rhode Island.

-To put that effect size into perspective I checked the Federal Housing Administration Housing Price Index data from 2020-2025Q3.
-The five states that experienced the smallest appreciation in home values was +26.5% over five years.
-The five states with the largest appreciation was +65.7%, with an all-national average of +50% over the most recent five years.
-While there was a statistically significant finding of decreased property value if you’re less than 1 mile away from a solar project, those impacts are negligible given skyrocketing property-value appreciation.
+While there was a statistically significant finding of decreased property value if you’re less than 1-mile away from a solar project, those impacts are negligible given skyrocketing property-value appreciation.
 For example, that -1.5% home depreciation effect size is still on par with Florida and Colorado’s overall decline in home value in 2025 alone (-2.3% and -1.2% respectively).
-We must concede, that technically there are measurable impacts to property values, but lets not make a mountain out of a mole hole.
+We must concede that there are statistically-measurable impacts to property values within 1-mile of clean energy projects, but lets not make a mountain out of a mole hole.

 Addressing realistic harms of clean energy